punkish/punkish/entries/W/WH/WHA/Whats-in-a-name/index.md

 viewcount  : 0
 id         : 232
 gmap       :
-type       : presentation
-layout     : presentation
+where      : presentation
+when       : January 2016
 tags       :
     - presentation
     - science
     - names
     - taxonomy
 stars      :
+notes      : why names matter in taxonomy, and how technology can help.
 ---

 ## What’s in a Name?